About

 Diploma of Therapy (Art)

-Graduate Certificate of Mental Health and Neuroscience (Current)
+Masters of Neuroscience (Current)

 Certified Functional Blood Chemistry Analysis Mastery (Current)